Analysis | Trump opposed Obama’s 2012 reelection based on metrics where he now fares even worse

 Under Obama, that rate slowly declined.
 It was declining under Trump, too — until the pandemic.
 The U-6 rate is currently 12.8 percent, less than the 14.4 percent in November 2012, but it’s up much more over Trump’s presidency than it was for Obama.

 Then there’s the trade deficit.
 During Trump’s first term in office, the trade deficit has repeatedly hit new highs.
-Despite his insistences in 2016 that he would reduce that deficit (and despite his excoriations of Obama on that metric), the United States still imports more than it exports.
+Despite his insistence in 2016 that he would reduce that deficit (and despite his excoriations of Obama on that metric), the United States still imports more than it exports.

 For Trump, the metric to watch isn’t the deficit or the change in the U-6.
 It’s the stock markets.
 And by that metric ...
 Trump is still not outperforming Obama.

 Yes, yes, the pandemic.
 The pandemic kneecapped the economy and hurt job growth and inflated the deficit.
 All true.
-But, again, Obama’s first time was defined by the recession he inherited and, thanks in part to constrained federal spending, his first four years in office were spent repairing the damage.
-Trump’s had less time to dig the country out of the damage caused by the pandemic, certainly, but it’s clear that his promised “V-shaped recovery” hasn’t yet manifested.
+But, again, Obama’s first term was defined by the recession he inherited and, thanks in part to constrained federal spending, his first four years in office were spent repairing the damage.
+Trump has had less time to dig the country out of the damage caused by the pandemic, certainly, but it’s clear that his promised “V-shaped recovery” hasn’t yet manifested.

 In fact, the number of people permanently out of work continues to expand.